 William T. Mullen is the President of the New Jersey State Building & Construction Trades Council.
 As President of the Building Trades Council, Mr. Mullen is spokesman and directs the activities of the statewide body, comprised of 15 international building trades unions and 13 county councils, representing some 150,000 members.

 During Mr. Mullen’s tenure, the council has been an influential voice for the union construction industry in New Jersey and played a key role in winning passage of many pro-worker initiatives, including project labor agreements, prompt pay legislation, renewal of the Transportation Trust Fund and Schools Improvement Program, and the extension of prevailing wage requirements to all public works projects.

-Mr. Mullen was elected Vice President of the more than 500-member Local #11 in 1981 and served in that capacity through 1990 when he was elected President.
-In 1993, recognizing his strong leadership skills and unswerving commitment to the principles of brotherhood, the membership elected him to the local’s highest position of Business Manager.
-During his 15 years as Business Manager of Local #11, he earned a reputation for aligning his union behind programs and initiatives that have improved living conditions and the economy in New Jersey.
+Mr. Mullen was elected Vice President of the more than 500-member Iron Workers Local #11 in 1981 and served in that capacity through 1990 when he was elected President.
+In 1993, recognizing his strong leadership skills and unswerving commitment to the principles of brotherhood, the membership elected him to the local’s highest position of Business Manager until his retirement in May 2008.
+During his many years as Business Manager of Local #11, he earned a reputation for aligning his union behind programs and initiatives that have improved living conditions and the economy in New Jersey.

-Bill and his wife, Lorraine, reside in Succasunna, NJ.
-They have three grown children, Jennifer, William and Stephanie, and four grandchildren, Ryan, Mason, Hannah and Luke.
-Whether as a trade union leader, administrator or dedicated public servant, Mr. Mullen has proven himself to be an involved and highly contributing member of his profession and community
+Bill and his wife, Lorraine have three grown children, Jennifer, William and Stephanie, and four grandchildren, Ryan, Mason, Hannah and Luke.
+Whether as a trade union leader, administrator or dedicated public servant, Mr. Mullen has proven himself to be an involved and highly contributing member of his profession and community.